-Noncompete agreements or clauses are often part of an employment contract.
+Non-compete agreements are often part of employment contracts, and they are highly common among the federal contractors of northern Virginia and Washington, D.C.
 As with any contract, you should review its meaning and potential impact on your future career with an attorney before signing anything.

-Companies generally use noncompete agreements to prevent employees from leaving the company and immediately taking their experience and knowledge to a competitor.
+Companies generally use non-compete agreements to prevent employees from leaving the company and immediately taking their experience and knowledge to a competitor.
 However, a company cannot restrict your right to work by imposing contract terms that are too broad in scope.
+Courts in some states don’t even enforce non-compete agreements.
+Virginia courts do, but they often rule on the side of the employee when there is a dispute over these contracts.